typeorm/typeorm/docs/decorator-reference.md

 * `engine` - database engine to be set during table creation (works only in some databases).
 * `synchronize` - entities marked with `false` are skipped from schema updates.
 * `orderBy` - specifies default ordering for entities when using `find` operations and `QueryBuilder`.
+* `exact` - use full table name.
+If not specified, truncating of table will be done as per Driver `maxAliasLength` value.

 Example: